vishgithubuser/vishgithubuser/README.md

 <div>
  <p>
-- 🔭 I’m currently working as Senior Engineer /Architect managing OnPrem VMware + Nutanix  Infrastructure with over 800 Dell PowerEdge Nodes hosting approx 9K guest VMs.
+- 🔭 With a total experience of over 13 years in IT Infra Management, I’m currently working as Senior Engineer /Architect with current client managing OnPrem VMware + Nutanix  Infrastructure with over 800 Dell PowerEdge Nodes hosting approx 9K guest VMs.
    Besides the regular engineerig stuff , I spend time generating easier automated processes that cater towards  maintaing, managing, reporting stability of the virtual infrastructure, you would find me creating automation scripts using Powershell-PowerCli to help achieve this objective

  - 🌱 I’m currently evaluating Devops Tools : Jenkins , Ansible, Terraform in our environment to help run infrastructure as code - I am engaged into an inititative to implement configuration baseline and secure config baselines to the virtual onprem infrastructure scaling across VMware, Nutanix , Dell Technologies